jaintj95/Math_by_Richard_Feynman/README.md

 Source Website - [http://www.feynmanlectures.caltech.edu/](http://www.feynmanlectures.caltech.edu/)

 Note - Please create a pull request in case you find some topic on the website that is missing in the repo.

-Also check out the projects from my Portfolio if you want to work on Machine Learning Projects - https://jaintj95.github.io/
+Also check out projects from my Portfolio if you want to work on Machine Learning Projects - https://jaintj95.github.io/